Manager Home and Community Care - Regulated (RFT 1.0)

 - Regularly liaises/communicates proactively and constructively internally with various members of the home care and clinical management teams.

 - Develops effective internal relationships across departments to facilitate department objectives and responsibilities.

 - Interacts with Client Organizations such as LHIN, CCAC, District Health Authorities, Ministries of Health and community health, social and service agencies.

-- Regulated Health Professional and certification as required for related field.
+- Regulated Health Professional and certification as a Registered Nurse

 - Experience in community work and working with community partners in a collaborative way

 - Experience engaging with municipal, provincial and national external groups in a related field.

 - Experience in negotiation, conflict management, financial management and working with staff and volunteers

 - Experience working in a unionized environment is an asset

 - Excellent critical thinking, assessment and problem-solving skills.